-I am a long-term cancer survivor and cancer coach.
+I am a long-term myeloma survivor and cancer coach.
 Conventional toxic chemotherapy simply don’t help most cancer patients who have advanced stage cancers.

 For more information on both conventional or non-conventional cancer therapies, or clinical trial help, scroll down the page, post a question or comment and I will reply to you ASAP.

 “She is part of a new national effort to try to treat cancer based not on what organ it started in, but on what mutations drive its growth….

 Cancers often tend to be fueled by changes in genes, or mutations, that make cells grow and spread to other parts of the body.
 There are now an increasing number of drugs that block mutations in cancer genes and can halt a tumor’s growth…

 And this spring, a federally funded national program will start to screen tumors in thousands of patients to see which might be attacked by any of at least a dozen new drugs.
 Those whose tumors have mutations that can be attacked will be given the drugs.